Superior Drummer 3 vs EZdrummer 2 – Which One Should You Get?

 EZ2 and SD3: Crossgrading

-Let’s not disregard that some of us have a need for both functionalities.
+Let’s not disregard that some of us need both functionalities.
 Sometimes, you just need to load a groove for a quick demo, and other times you want the editing/tweaking to make realistic drum tracks.

 If that is you, there is no reason you can’t get both.
 Luckily, you can crossgrade from EZ2 to SD3 without abandoning any expansion packs or kits.
 We’ve to give props to Toontrack for making it easy to seamlessly port kits from EZ2 to SD3 (or vice versa, if need be).
 You won’t be the first person to buy both of these VSTs and use them as per your needs.